JohnGu9/react-material-components-web/README.md

 </Dialog>;
 ```

-This library will block most of mdc default behave that keep the dom state sync with react state.
+This library will block most of mdc default behavior that keep the dom state sync with react state.
 Including some input element, the state will keep sync without call `Event.preventDefault()` conditionally (Checkbox, Radio and etc).

 But Material Design 2 `TextArea` and `TextField` still keep normal react input control style.
 Use `Event.preventDefault()` to prevent state change conditionally in React 16 or before.
 Material Design 3 `TextField` will keep `value` sync without call `Event.preventDefault()`.
 Just like React 18.